BenedictAngelo/BenedictAngelo/README.md

 <a href="https://www.linkedin.com/in/benedict-angelo-a-bumatay/"><img src="https://img.shields.io/badge/-LinkedIn-0072b1?&style=for-the-badge&logo=linkedin&logoColor=white" /></a>

-I am a Bachelor of Science Electronics Engineering Graduate at Rizal Technological University, with a growing passion and actively learning Cybersecurity.
+I am a Bachelor of Science Electronics Engineering Graduate at Rizal Technological University, with a growing passion and actively learning Network and Programming.

 <a href="Image dump/CV-Benedict-Angelo-Bumatay.pdf">Click to view my CV here</a>